-It’s fun, it’s incredibly detailed and like many of Adams’s pieces, it is not quite finished yet.
-He often adds to his sculptures for years after their first appearance.
+It’s fun, it’s incredibly detailed, and like many of Adams’s pieces, it is not quite finished yet!
+The artist often adds to his sculptures for years after their first appearance.
 He started the Bruegel-Bosch Bus back in 1997.

 Today’s coronavirus pandemic itself adds meaning to the piece: in many ways, the installation is a commentary on the end of the world, our own self-destructive behaviour, and the folly of our choices in the face of much greater forces than ourselves.

 The Aga Khan Museum is opening up access to its exhibits and archives even though its doors, too, are closed for the duration.
-Its Museum Without Walls initiatives include 3-D virtual tours, online performances, and talks by curators, artists, and educators.
+Its Museum Without Walls initiatives include 3-D virtual tours, online performances as well as informative talks by curators, artists, and educators.